-- 4248 UHF REPEATER CONFIGURATION: 5et up UHF Omni-Directional antenna and attach one end of the coaxial cable to the UHF base of the antenna mount.
-(See Antenna Instructions in User's Guide for detailed setup information) Attach the other end of UHF coaxial cable to the appropriate connector on the bulkhead mount located on the back of the fiberglass box.
-Connect the power cable to the barriers using the provided POLARIZED fused cable.
-Turn the POWER switch to the "Non" position on the "System Monitor Module".
-Keep the power switches on both the "TX A and RX A" modules in the "NORM" position.
-Keep the "MIC Mode" on the "TX A" in the "ANALOG" position. - Keep the speaker audio OFF by switching the A/B Speaker switch on the System Monitor to the "Center" position - Test with two UHF handhelds to verify the repeater is operating correctly.
+- Keep the power switches on both the "TX A and RX A" modules in the "NORM" position.
+Keep the "MIC Mode" on the "TX A" in the "ANALOG" position.
+Keep the speaker audio OFF by switching the Speaker switch on the System Regulator to the "OFF" position.
+Test with two UHF handhelds to verify the repeater is operating correctly.
 (NIRSC recommends testing with the field units or ICP if possible before leaving the site.)